Melbourne to Brisbane rail link: Final section of Inland Rail given approval in New South Wales

 “This is more than just laying down steel - it’s laying the groundwork for regional growth, unlocking new opportunities in logistics, agriculture and trade.”

-Phase 2 of the Narrabri to North Star section is expected to create 150 jobs during construction and 50 continuing jobs.
+Phase 2 of the Narrabri to North Star section is expected to create 150 jobs during construction and 50 continuing jobs, but requires federal environmental approvals.

-Upon completion, this rail corridor will be able to transport 21 double-stacked trains.
+Upon completion, the line will be able to transport 21 double-stacked trains.

-Construction on the Inland Rail began in 2018 but by 2023, costs had more than doubled to $31.4 billion by 2023, an independent review by Kerry Schott found.
+Construction on the Inland Rail began in 2018 but by 2023, costs had doubled to $31.4 billion, an independent review by Kerry Schott found.
+She also questioned the planned 2027 completion date, announced in 2020 during COVID before the inflation surge.

-Former Nationals deputy prime minister Barnaby Joyce was a key advocate of the project under the former Coalition government, with the Inland Rail running through his New England electorate.
+Former Nationals deputy prime minister Barnaby Joyce was a key advocate of the project under the former Coalition government, with the Inland Rail running just outside his New England electorate.

 The Commonwealth’s Australian Rail Track Corporation had carriage of the project, involving upgrades to 1000km of existing track and building 600km of new track in regional Victoria, NSW and Queensland.